halcyondude/apisnoop/docs/AppsEndpointsSummery1.21.md

 -   Daemonset
 -   ControllerRevision

-We will now list the endoints by families and groups with documentation reference.
+We will now list the endpoints by families and groups with documentation reference.

 1. Deployment